sessionm21/abcs/assignments/final.md

 We belive the project is largely release-ready.
 Despite several small bugs (numbers counting as false in loop conditions, and an elusive segmentation fault during type unification), the project operates as intended, and for the average user will not present any issues.
 We would recommend corrective maintenance to fix the loop condition bugs and to investigate the source of the segmentation fault.
-We also believe that the error messages should be improved to improve the learnability and efficiency of using the project.
+We also believe that the unique error messages should be added to improve the learnability and efficiency of using the project.

 ## Methods and Tools

 ### Version Control
 The project is managed using the git VCS.
-It uses git to afairly deep level: the project is split into several parts (abcs, the front end, libabacus, the library, libds, the data structures code, and liblex, a NFA-based tokenizer).
+It uses git to a fairly deep level: the project is split into several parts (abcs, the front end, libabacus, the library, libds, the data structures code, and liblex, a NFA-based tokenizer).
 Each of these parts is added as its own git submodule, and lives in its own repository.
 This is because each of the components can be used separately from the others -